-Over the past 10 years, USF has transitioned into a major research institution.
-Today, USF is one of only 40 public research universities nationwide with very high research activity that is designated as community engaged by the Carnegie Foundation for the Advancement of Teaching.
+Over the past 20 years, USF has transitioned into a major research institution and was designated a "Preeminent State Research University" by the Florida Board of Governors in June of 2018, one of only three in the state.
+Today, USF is one of only 49 public research universities nationwide classified as both a Doctoral University with “Highest Research Activity” and as a ”Community Engaged” institution by the Carnegie Foundation for the Advancement of Teaching.

 Undergraduates at the university are encouraged to take advantage of a wide range of research opportunities.
 The Office for Undergraduate Research provides support to students engaged in undergraduate research and teaches students about the expectations and privileges associated with undergraduate research.